 2. Think About How the Arrangement Will Fit Into Their Home

-A common sight in hospitals are the giant get well soon bouquets.
-The same holds true at weddings and other events where public gift giving is common.
+A common sight in hospitals is the giant get well soon bouquets.
+The same holds true at weddings and other events where public gift-giving is common.
 Before you buy that giant arrangement for a summer picnic, think about if bigger really sends a stronger message.
 What do you expect a person to do with the arrangement?
 A small arrangement can easily fit on a kitchen counter, table, shelf, window sill, or desk and be remembered for a few weeks.

 3. Consider Something Permanent Instead

 If you really want to give a meaningful give, consider something a little more permanent.
 A green plant in a nice planter can brighten up a home for years to come and will also help improve the quality of the indoor air.
 If they don’t have the perfect place for it, they can easily bring it to work or give it to a friend, so it will never go to waste.